pynucastro/pynucastro/docs/source/partition-function.rst

 .. math:: \dfrac{dn_C}{dt} = -\lambda_C n_C

-Now, taking in consideration that in queilibrium, two equations are satisfied.
+Now, taking in consideration that in equilibrium, two equations are satisfied.
 First, the conservation of nucleons and second, the chemical potential balance:

 .. math::